me-mike/ultimate_addon/README.md

 Q: I am unable to enter my add-on game after new firmware update, it just takes me back to the menu UI.
 > Some mame2003+ ROMs require an empty "hiscore.dat" file under /roms directory for compatibility issues.
 Please repack your game with the file using Linux script, or repack using the updated Windows tool.

-Q: I'd like to develop my own games and try them out on the arcade, where do I start?
-> I'm looking into this now, check back in a bit and I'll update this repo with what I can find.